 As a Voluntary Aided Church of England Primary School, Religious Education is at the heart of our curriculum.
 We believe high standards of care and love are an integral part in the quality of teaching and learning across the whole curriculum.
-Our school Christian vision of ‘life in all its fullness’ applies to all areas of our school.
-The two great commandments given by Jesus will underwrite the life of our school; they are to ‘love God’ and to ‘love your neighbour as yourself’.
-It is our aim for both of these instructions to be evident in the whole life of the school, in the relationships between all members of the community, pupils, staff and parents, and also in our safeguarding responsibilities.
-Our school vision is firmly embedded in our teaching or RE.
-Our curriculum provides many opportunities to realise the four key areas of our vision statement:
+Our school Christian vision of ‘life in all its fullness’ applies to all areas of our school and it is firmly embedded in our teaching or RE.
+Our curriculum provides many opportunities to realise the four key areas of our vision.

 - Wisdom, Knowledge and Skills

 - Hope and Aspiration

 Through Religious Education pupils will be enabled to: